Help with health and wellbeing from your library

 The toolkits are a portable collection of items, books and activities to encourage young people, aged 11 and over, to practise self-care and enhance mental wellbeing.

-They can be reserved and borrowed from any North Yorkshire library by individuals and groups, for use at home, in the library or out in the community.
+They can be reserved and borrowed from any of the libraries in North Yorkshire by individuals and groups, for use at home, in the library or out in the community.
 Contents include books from the shelf help reading well collection, sketch pads, colouring pencils, fidget toys, origami and information on support organisations.

 Self-care toolkits can be borrowed free of charge for three weeks using a North Yorkshire library card.